ColErr/GASBot/README.md

 as well as some statistics on deck/player win percentages.

 ## Functions
-!lfg <aetherhub deck number>:			Performs a deck check, then adds a user to the queue !leave:									Leaves the queue
+!lfg <aetherhub deck number>:			Performs a deck check, then adds a user to the queue
+!leave:									Leaves the queue
-!report <wins> <losses>: 				Report the results of your last match !correction <match #> <wins> <losses>:	Allows a user to change the results of their incorrectly reported matches
+!report <wins> <losses>: 				Report the results of your last match
+!correction <match #> <wins> <losses>:	Allows a user to change the results of their incorrectly reported matches
+!participate:							Adds a user to the "Tournament Participant" group

 ## Todo
 * Add tournament/league queues